victronenergy/venus-html5-app/README.md

 2. Create & push a tag for the version (do not use `v` in the version name, just the number)
 3. Update the [todo](https://github.com/victronenergy/venus-private/wiki/todo) page for the build

-You should add a note under "waiting for recipe", containing the tag name and the changes included:
+You should add a note under `Done - waiting for recipe / venus maintainer`, containing the tag name and the changes included:

 ```md
 html5-app - <tag name>